brodyking/ptrack/docs/references/scripts.md

 Scripts are very similar to [modules](modules.md), only difference is that they are only used to store backend code, mostly for the [API](api.md).

 ## Locations
-These are the locations of the modules, module sources, their functions, and more.
+These are the locations of the scripts, script sources, their functions, and more.

 | Location | Description |
 | -------- | ----------- |